cgil/clutch/README.md

 # Tech stack
 This is built with ionic 2, which is a framework ontop of angular 2 for creating mobile hybrid apps.

+# Configuration
+Update config.js with production and development details.